Skip to main content

 When the space shuttle passes the 50-mile altitude mark, the rookies on board often break into cheers.
 Streaking across that invisible threshold, they have officially become astronauts.
 Only about 350 Americans have earned that designation since the first U.S. manned space flight in 1961.
 Such an elite corps must have a special something in common.
 Kathryn Thornton, one of eight UVA alumni to have left the planet, argues that they are “just regular people,” but astronauts share the kind of experience that often seems, to earthbound folks, closer to science fiction.

 There is no single or straight path to NASA.
-Karl Henize (Col ’47, Grad ’48), an astrophysicist and mountaineer, left a professorship at Northwestern University to join the Apollo astronaut corps in 1967.
-Patrick Forrester (Engr ’89) graduated from West Point with the sole ambition of following in his father’s steps as a career Army officer, becoming an experimental test pilot.
-Thomas Marshburn (Engr ’84) trained as an emergency room physician.
-Jeff Wisoff (Col ’80), an engineering professor at Rice University, was pursuing research in vacuum ultraviolet and high-intensity laser sources.
-Leland Melvin (Engr ’91), a chemistry major and star wide receiver at the University of Richmond, had a promising NFL career ahead of him.
+Karl Henize (Col class of ’47, Grad class of ’48), an astrophysicist and mountaineer, left a professorship at Northwestern University to join the Apollo astronaut corps in 1967.
+Patrick Forrester (Engr class of ’89) graduated from West Point with the sole ambition of following in his father’s steps as a career Army officer, becoming an experimental test pilot.
+Thomas Marshburn (Engr class of ’84) trained as an emergency room physician.
+Jeff Wisoff (Col class of ’80), an engineering professor at Rice University, was pursuing research in vacuum ultraviolet and high-intensity laser sources.
+Leland Melvin (Engr class of ’91), a chemistry major and star wide receiver at the University of Richmond, had a promising NFL career ahead of him.
 Thornton was working as a physicist for the U.S. Army Foreign Science and Technology Center.
 “I saw an announcement that they were selecting the next group,” she says.
 “I thought, ‘Why not?’”

 NASA selects a new class of about 20 astronauts every few years, for which it receives some 5,000 applications.
 Forrester persisted for 11 years, through five rejections.
 Being a NASA employee does not guarantee an inside track; Marshburn, a flight surgeon and the medical operations lead for the International Space Station (ISS), was turned down three times.